-Goal 4: Improved phytosanitary capacity of members Areas Planned activities Measures of success 4.1 Methods and tools in place that enable contracting parties to evaluate and improve their Updating, maintaining and distributing the PCE tool • Contracting parties use the PCE to assess their capacity own phytosanitary capacity and evaluate requirements for technical assistance.
-Use of the PCE and other inter-active learning tools for strategic planning and project development PCE based projects 4.2 The work programme of the IPPC is supported by technical cooperation Regional workshops, seminars (in cooperation with/assisted by RPPOs) Members participate in IPPC activities Formulation and implementation of capacity building projects • Increase in the number of contracting parties able to implement the objectives of the IPPC 4.3 Contracting parties are able to obtain technical assistance from donors Donor awareness of phytosanitary capacity needs Increased number of projects funded by donors Make contracting parties aware of possible donors and their criteria for assistance 4.4 Development of a phytosanitary capacity building strategy which addresses implementation, funding and linkages to FAO resources Develop and facilitate the implementation of the phytosanitary capacity building strategy Strategy developed and being implemented
+4.1 Methods and tools in place that enable contracting parties to evaluate and improve their own phytosanitary capacity and evaluate requirements for technical assistance.
+Use of the PCE ar inter-active learning project developments the PCE is supported by technical cooperation Regional workshot seminars (in coop with/assisted by R Formulation and implementation of building projects E tool PCE to assess their capacity d other of tools for and nt PCE based projects own phytosanitary capacity and evaluate requirements for technical assistance.
+Use of the PCE ar inter-active learning strategic planning project development 4.2 The work programme of the IPPC is supported by technical cooperation Regional worksho seminars (in coop- with/assisted by R Formulation and implementation of ng tools for and nt ps, • Members participate in IPPC activities of the IPPC is supported by technical cooperationseminars (in coop with/assisted by R• Formulation and implementation of eration IPPC activities implementation of • Increase in the number of contracting parties able to implement the objectives of the IPPC 4.3 Contracting parties are able to obtain technical assistance from donors city needs projects funded by donors Make contracting aware of possible their criteria for as donors and 4.4 Development of a phytosanitary capacity building strategy which addresses implementation, funding and linkages to FAO resources Develop and facility implementation of phytosanitary capability building strategy the being implemented